opencog/atomspace-rocks/README.md

 The implementation of `MonoStorageNode` is smaller and simpler, and is the easier of the two to understand.

+The implementation of `RocksStorageNode` provides full support for deep stacks (DAG's) of AtomSpaces, layered one on top another (called "Frames", a name meant to suggest "Kripke Frames" and "stackframes").
+An individual "frame" can be thought of as a change-set, a collection of deltas to the next frame further down in the DAG.
+A frame inheriting from multiple AtomSpaces contains the set-union of Atoms in the contributing AtomSpaces.
+Atoms and Values can added, changed and removed in each changeset, without affecting Atoms and Values in deeper frames.

 Design
 ------
 This is a minimalistic implementation.
 There has been no performance